 Course validation: QCM + presentation of a paper to choose from "additional references"

-- Estimation and forecasting of wind and solar potential; modeling of renewable production
+- Estimating wind and solar potential; forecasting renewable resources

-- Probabilistic forecasting: mathematical framework and application to energy
+- Probabilistic forecasting: mathematical tools and applications to renewable energy

 - Case studies in renewable energy risk management

 - Mougeot, Mathilde, et al., Forecasting intra day load curves using sparse functional regression.
 In : Modeling and Stochastic Learning for Forecasting in High Dimensions.
 Springer, 2015.
 161-181.

 - Gneiting, Tilmann, and Matthias Katzfuss, Probabilistic forecasting.
 Annual Review of Statistics and Its Application 1 (2014): 125-151.